LimeEng/nauttaja/README.md

     It can be useful to import external directories as if they were saved from Noitas game directory.
 This command imports the specified directory and saves it as a normal save with the specified name.

-There is currently no way of removing saves with the tool.
-If you want to manually delete saves, they are located at `~/.nauttaja/saves`.

 ## Installation

 To use the tool, you can download a pre-built binary from the [releases-page](https://github.com/LimeEng/nauttaja/releases).
 Do note that Noita is only officially supported on Windows.